shoppertrail/shoppertrail-uat-guide/README.md

 **Tester Name**, **Scenario ID**, **Scenario Description**, **Pass/Fail**, **Main Comments**, **Device Type**, **Browser**.

 **Tip:** Have this guide open in one tab, the "UAT-Data" Google Sheet open in another tab and your email provider open in a 3rd tab.
-Have your phone handy to scan the Store QR Codes in this document as you test.
+You may also want to have the ShopperTrail Staging site open in a tab, or you can use your phone.
+You will need to have your phone handy to scan the Store QR Codes in this document as you test.

 ### UAT-Data Google Sheet Link